sdcote/dockprom/README.md

 This will get everything installed using the default usernames and passwords. _**Only use this for testing and experimentation**_

-The Grafana system has its own user management system and is listening on port 3000.
+The Grafana system has its own user management system is listening on port 3000.
 The default administration credentials are for Grafana are `admin:changeme`.
 To access the Prometheus time series database (port 9090) and the Prometheus AlertManager (port 9093) you will need to authenticate with a reverse proxy.
 The default credentials for these two components are `admin:changeme`.
 The Prometheus Push Gateway is also protected with a reverse proxy, but with a different set of credentials, the defaults are `metrics:monitor`.

 ### Real Start